 The annual service user consultation on the Home Care service was carried out at the end of 2019.
-The headline figures for the 2019 survey are presented below, along with the figures for the 3 previous surveys (2016, 2017 and 2018) for comparison.
+The headline figures for the 2019 survey are presented on the following page, along with the figures for the 3 previous surveys (2016, 2017 and 2018) for comparison.
 The 2019 figures are based on the results from 1,650 completed questionnaires.